TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 53:3 Nor was he speaking out of a personal desire.

-53:4 It was DIVINE INSPIRATION.
+53:4 It was DIVINE REVELATION.

 53:5 Dictated by THE MOST POWERFUL.